nnavnita/taggerRecommender/README.md

 # taggerRecommender
 A tagger and recommender for web pages based on content.

-Original usecase: to recommend related articles and products on dotcom.
+Original usecase: to recommend related articles and products on a site.

 ## Dependencies